Runge-Kutta Approximations for Direct Coning Compensation Applying Lie Theory: Conventional Coning Correction

 Thus, as is clear from eq.~\eqref{eq:BortzSuperSimple}, the coning term $\bbeta$ is a compensation to the measured $\btheta$ that attempts to account for the changing orientation of frame $B$ over the integration.
-Clearly, for a one dimensional problem where $\bomega$ remains fixed in the body frame, we find that $\bbeta_k = \textbf{0}$ since $\bphi \times \bomega = \textbf{0}$.
+Clearly, for a one dimensional problem where $\bomega$ remains fixed in the body frame, it is found that $\bbeta_k = \textbf{0}$ since $\bphi \times \bomega = \textbf{0}$.